 Good readers ask questions.
 We can use different types of photographs (such as advertising, news and snapshots) to help students understand the role that questioning plays in making meaning.

 A photograph is a construction not a reflection of the truth.
-The photographer uses the camera to construct the message he or she wants to communicate for a variety of purposes.
-In order to read the photograph, the students must be able to understand the purpose and recognize the techniques that have been used.
+The photographer uses the camera to construct the message they want to communicate for a variety of purposes.
+In order to read the photograph, students must be able to understand the purpose and recognize the techniques that have been used.

 to hold a memory